 Today we are going to take a look at the first studio tripod in our tripod and head review series here on LensVid.
-The 028B isn’t a new tripod, it has been around for a number of years now, it is aluminium based compared to mostly Carbon fiber tripods that we have tested to date, but as we will see later on, in this case this might not necessarily be a downside.
+The 028B isn’t a new tripod, it has been around for a number of years now, it is aluminum-based compared to mostly Carbon fiber tripods that we have tested to date, but as we will see later on, in this case, this might not necessarily be a downside.

 Let’s take a closer look at some of the features of the 028B: